Isahabdulsalam/alx-system_engineering-devops/0x19-postmortem/README.md

    - Review the incident with the entire team to discuss what went wrong and how to avoid similar issues in the future.
 6. **Implement a Staging Environment:**
    - Use a staging environment to test configuration changes before applying them to production.

-By implementing these corrective and preventative measures, we aim to prevent similar outages in the future and ensure a more stable and reliable web application.